 Faculty/Staff will be provided with an academic pass valid for 4 years.
 Students will be provided an academic pass valid until December 31, of the graduation year they select.

 The UNC Library provides access to backfile articles in PDF format via New York Times Historical Newspaper.
 There is no daily limit to the number of articles you can download.

 All UNC community members have access to The New York Times in Education, a collection of materials highlighting how The Times can be used to support curricular and extra-curricular learning.
 Sign up with your UNC email address.

-Access does not include e-reader editions, Premium Crosswords or The New York Times Crosswords apps.
-Pass users receive access to the New York Times archives, including five free articles from 1923 through 1980, per day; archive articles outside that date range are not subject to that limit.
+Access does not include e-reader editions, NYT Cooking, Premium Crosswords, or The New York Times Crosswords apps.
+Pass users receive access to the New York Times archives (1851-2002) which includes 5 PDF downloads from the Times Machine per day via timesmachine.nytimes.com/browser.
+Archive articles outside that date range are not subject to that limit.
 Digital access is available only during the time that our New York Times Site License is active.

 Contact email@example.com if you have access or registration issues.

 Contact Suchi Mohanty (firstname.lastname@example.org) if you have questions about UNC Chapel Hill's subscription to the New York Times Academic Pass.